Conservatives Fume Over DACA Deal As Trump Tries To Mollify His Base

 Other Republicans urged caution, and House Speaker Paul Ryan, R-Wis., underscored that there was no agreement yet on DACA.

 "He's kept his promises on the campaign trail.
 I have no reason to doubt that he's not going to [keep his promises on immigration].
 I do understand that he's very frustrated in how things are not getting done.
-Hence he's talking with the Democrats," said Rep. Lou Barletta, R-Pa., who's running for Senate.
+Hence he's talking with the Democrats," said Rep. Lou Barletta, R-Pa., who is running for a U.S. Senate seat.

-However, Barletta said, it was understandable Trump wanted to work with Democrats on the issue.
+However, Barletta said, it was understandable that Trump wanted to work with Democrats on the issue.

 "But what's he supposed to do if he can't get anything done here?
 He didn't come here to do nothing.
 He came here to keep his promises.
 He's a businessman, and that's what he's going to do.
 I'm going to say this: We're going to get a better deal if Republicans can pull it together."